desttools/transmail/README.md

 ```

-Note: Your ability to send messages also requires that the sender's domain is pre-verified in your TransMail dashboard.
+Note: Your ability to send messages also requires that the sender's domain is pre-verified in your ZeptoMail dashboard.
 Without that, you will see authentication errors.

 ## Basic Mailing Example: